zaphosting/docs/en/vserver_linux_rsync.md

 ---
 id: vserver_linux_rsync
-title: VPS: Backing up Linux servers with Rsync
+title: VPS Backing up Linux servers with Rsync
 description: Information on how to make backups of your Linux VPS from ZAP-Hosting with Rsync - ZAP-Hosting.com documentation
 sidebar_label: Rsync Linux
 ---